 Here is how you can help:

-- Download a data sheet or request one via email that you can edit.
+- Request a data sheet via email that you can edit.

 - Plan a hike to your favorite vista along a mountain trail and pack your camera.

 - Take a photo from your viewpoint and record your opinion of the view and other information requested on the data sheet.